xfluo2014/Aster/README.md

-# Aster: A Blockchain Architecture for Lightweight Nodes
+# Aster: A Blockchain Architecture for Low-Resource Nodes

-Aster is a next-generation blockchain architecture designed to optimize scalability and resource efficiency by integrating lightweight nodes.
+Aster is a new blockchain architecture designed to optimize scalability and resource efficiency by integrating low-resource nodes.
 This system reduces the computational and storage burden on full nodes while maintaining decentralization and performance.

 ---